 The Student Art Association (SAA) provides instruction and studio experience in the arts at all levels in a range of media.
-The program is designed for MIT students, though all MIT affiliates who have an MIT ID, a Kerberos ID, and are active on MIT Covid Pass may participate as space permits.
+The program is designed for MIT students, though all MIT affiliates who have an MIT ID may participate as space permits.
 Enroll in a class today to develop or to refine your craft in an open, hands-on, and relaxed environment.

 Matriculated MIT undergraduate and graduate students are allowed to register 1 week prior to other members of the MIT community.
 Notification emails will be sent to SAA mailing lists when student registration opens and again when general community registration opens.
 Email Stacy DeBartolo to add your name to the mailing list.

-To participate in SAA classes/studio time, you must be registered in COVID Pass; to do so, you must have an MIT email address, MIT ID, and Kerberos.
+To participate in SAA classes/studio time, you must have an MIT ID.
 The SAA is unable to sponsor access cards and/or MIT IDs.
 MIT provides IDs for students, employees, alumni, and retirees; spouses/partners are eligible to receive an ID with sponsorship from a DLC.
 You can find more information on getting an MIT ID here.

 Intermediate and advanced courses at the SAA build on skills and techniques that were taught in lower level classes in our studios.
 Should a student have a question about which course is appropriate for their skill level, they should contact the instructor or the studio manager.
 If a student enrolls in a class outside of their skill level, the instructor and the SAA Manager will work to move the student to another class.
 If no other class is available, normal refund policies will apply.